rarjun7777/WebScraper/README.md

 Extract the required data using webscraper .
 The data is stored in txt files ( profs folder ) .

--> ABOVE, THE DATA OF 31 NITs PROFESSORS FROM EACH DEPARTMENT IS UPLOADED.
+-> ABOVE, THE DATA OF 31 NITs PROFESSORS FROM EACH DEPARTMENT WAS EXTRACTED USING WEBSCRAPER ( NITs )

 SAMPLE OUTPUT OF THE CODE